 Soccer: A great way to improve your soccer skills!
 This program offers small group instruction and daily competitions, both individual and team!

-Sports with Sticks: This program combines four programs to allow more of a variety of experiences in the week: baseball, hockey, lacrosse and tennis skill building are all combined into one program!
+Sports with Sticks: This program combines three programs to allow more of a variety of experiences in the week: baseball, hockey and lacrosse skill building are all combined into one program!